derek-zhou/danm/README.md

 Why only verilog 95?

 The author feel verilog 95 is already adequate as an exchange format among tools.
-It is obviously inadequate for authoring design, but so are all later verilog standards.
+It is obviously inadequate for authoring designs, but so are all later verilog standards.
 The point of Danm is to author not in verilog, but in a language that is extendable and much more expressive.

 Why only synthesizable subset of verilog?